Skip to content

 Family emergency calls deserve the same pause.
 FTC guidance warns that voice cloning can make a caller sound like a loved one.
 Call the relative or another trusted person using a number already saved in your contacts.
 A real emergency can survive a verification call.

-Protect personal information and account access
+Protect personal information and benefits

 Some sensitive information is normal in legitimate settings.
 A doctor, bank, insurer, tax preparer, government agency, or benefits office may need information at the right time.
 The source and timing matter.